 I’m floored, I’m stunned, I’m flabbergasted, and totally left speechless.
 Dreams is the ultimate gaming development engine for Dreamers.
 If you have ever considered (even in the slightest) of making your own video game, you can.
 It’s so easy, but it does require some patience.
 While there may be some minor learning curbs to attain while trying to master it’s true potential, Dreams delivers on it’s promise to help bring all your ideas to life.
 It’s not just some simple level maker, it’s a powerful administration tool that allows you to create your own world.
 It’s one for you to enjoy creating an original experience, and one to experience original creations.
 Dreams’ true capabilities are yet to be discovered, as we are well into it’s early days in full release but I have no doubts that not too far in the future, we may see some of the greatest in gaming this year come from this engine, this platform, this wealth of creativity that is the Dreams community.
 Dreams is essential gaming this year, and truly a must have for all gamers.

 Dreams - Media Molecule

 Dreams is a game creation system developed by Media Molecule and published by Sony Interactive Entertainment for the PlayStation 4.
-The game allows players to create user-generated content in the form of fully-fledged games, mechanics, assets, 3D sculptures, music, and art, which can then be shared or remixed to be used in other’s creations.
+The game allows players to create user-generated content in the form of fully-fledged games.